sbgadhwala/ST558_Project2/README.md

 ![](README_files/figure-gfm/cor-1.png)<!-- -->

+The initial speculations were true since the speed and half angle do show a positive correlation between them.

-Then for each zone, I have plotted the bar plots representing count of CME events that are classified by their half angle values.
+Then for each zone, I have plotted a “dodge” type bar plot representing count of CME events that are classified by their half angle values.

 ``` r
 ggplot(cmeSampleData, aes(x = type)) +